The 1930 Mercury dimes have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 |1930 S||San Francisco||1,843,000|

-The 1930 S dime is worth around $3 in good condition.
-In very fine condition the value is around $7 and in extremely fine condition the value is around $15.
-In uncirculated condition the price is around $80 for coins with an MS 60 grade.
-Uncirculated coins with a grade of MS 65 can sell for around $210.
+The 1930 S dime is worth around $3.50 in good condition.
+In very fine condition the value is around $7.50.
+In extremely fine condition the value is around $20.
+In uncirculated condition the price is around $85 for coins with an MS 60 grade.
+Uncirculated coins with a grade of MS 65 can sell for around $250.

 Good- The date and the letters are clear.
 The bands and lines in the fasces have been completely worn away.